WooodHead/docs/2018/architect/bigdata/master-data/master-data.md

-# master data service
+# master data management

   ```
-    Master Data Services enables you to manage a master set of your organizatio's
-    data.
-You can organize the data into models, create rules for updating
-    the data, and control who updates the data.
-With Excel, you can share the
-    master data set with other people in your organization
+    In business, master data management (MDM) is a method used to define and
+  manage the critical data of an organization to provide, with data integration,
+  a single point of reference.[1]
+The data that is mastered may include reference
+  data- the set of permissible values, and the analytical data that supports
+  decision making.
   ```

 # reference